Use built-in controls first

 Extensions are disabled by default.
 Only enable them when the project intentionally uses trusted code.

-VNC can check the conventional Buttons module shape without running your extension code from the editor.
+VNC can check conventional module shapes without running your extension code from the editor.
 Runtime execution still happens in-game, so test extensions in a play session.

 The Buttons module must return one function.
 It receives a ButtonAdapter and may return a cleanup function.